craigfrancis/php-allow-null-rfc/readme.md

 - `hash()` should **accept** `NULL` for `$data`.
 - `substr_count()` should **deprecate** `NULL` for `$needle` ("$needle cannot be empty" error).
 - `mb_convert_encoding()` should **deprecate** `NULL` for `$to_encoding` (requires a valid encoding).

-You could argue some parameters should not accept an empty string (e.g. `strrpos()` accepting an empty string for `$needle`), but those should be addressed in a future RFC, involving a discussion on any backwards compatibility issues for every change (there is no point complaining about `NULL` now, and then going though this process again if the developer simply uses `strval()` to get an empty string).

-One set of candidates that could be removed are functions like `sodium_crypto_box_open()` where a blank `$ciphertext` will always return `false` (for failure).

 ## Backward Incompatible Changes